peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Gets the number 10 as an arbitrary-precision integer.
 * `boolean GetUnsignedBit​(int index)`<br>
  Returns whether a bit is set in this number's absolute value.
+* `boolean GetUnsignedBit​(EInteger bigIndex)`<br>
+ Returns whether a bit is set in this number's absolute value.
 * `int GetUnsignedBitLength()`<br>
- Finds the minimum number of bits needed to represent this number's absolute value.
+ Deprecated.
+This method may overflow.
+ This method may overflow.
 * `EInteger GetUnsignedBitLengthAsEInteger()`<br>
  Finds the minimum number of bits needed to represent this number's absolute value.